-The Classroom Environment Evidence School Wide I Rating Managing Student Behavior Student as distinguished or proficient in this component.
-10% 69% The QSR team scored 17% of the observations as basic in this component.
+The Classroom Environment Evidence School Wide I Rating The QSR team scored 79% of the observations as distinguished or proficient in this component.
+In these observations student behavior was generally appropriate and when needed students quickly adjusted behaviors with small reminders from the teacher.
+Students abided by posted rules and expectations: "Raise your hand to speak or get my attention.
+Listen and follow all directions.
+Express respect for your teachers, peers, and the environment."
+Teachers used Distinguished 10% peers, and the environment."
+Teachers used proximity and other strategies to reinforce positive behavior or prevent the occurrence of problems.
+Teachers used private conversations to discuss specific violations with students.
+In a distinguished observation students encouraged good behavior from their peers.
+One student told another student to raise his hand after he shouted out an answer and another student said, "Shhhh" to her tablemates who talked quietly during instruction.
+69% The QSR team scored 17% of the observations as basic in this component.
 In these observations student misbehavior interfered with the instructional program and teachers had uneven success redirecting off-task students.
 In one observation a teacher was interrupted twice while answering a student's question.
 After a few prompts, the student stopped talking but started again once the teacher moved on.
 In another observation although the teacher attempted to monitor behavior and assigned points for compliance, students played music from their cell phones, ate chips and held conversations after being asked by the teacher to stop talking.
 In a few observations students said "shut up" to one another without consequence.
 Students in one classroom got into a scuffle on a bean bag but the teacher addressed it.
 Basic 17%